PTegmark/Scratch-GANPaint/README.md

 // ***
 ```

-* The field will also have to get a response from the GAN Paint server containing the new main image, which the field will then display as the new main image.
+* Continuing off of the previous point, the ganpaint field will also have to get a response from the GAN Paint server.
+This response should contain the new main image, which the ganpaint field will then display as the new main image.
 The function "Blockly.FieldGANPaint.prototype.setValue" (in the file "scratch-blocks/core/field_ganpaint.js") might be of use in displaying the image from the GAN Paint server as the new main image, although you will need to modify the function first to make it better suit your needs.

+* When activated, the GAN Paint block should (it does not currently do this) save its main image as either a sprite costume or as a Stage backdrop.
+To accomplish this, you will need to add code to the GAN Paint block's opcode (i.e. the function "saveGANPaintImage" within the file "scratch-vm/src/extensions/scratch3_ganpaint/index.js").
+Scratch does let the user import an external image to use as a costume--if you can figure out what JavaScript function it is that does this, you can probably use that function to save the main GAN Paint image as a costume or backdrop.

+[Where should they look for this function?
+What should they do about your commented out code in index.js?]

+* The SVG images that I have used to create the GAN Paint field don't display properly in Safari.
+In Safari, you just get this instead:

+[Include the appropriate picture here]

+This needs to be fixed.
+You will need the GAN Paint extension to function properly in Firefox, Chrome, Safari, and Microsoft Edge (possibly also Internet Explorer and Opera--ask your supervisor about what browsers the GAN Paint extension needs to function properly in).
+Right now, the SVG images in question do display properly in Firefox though, I can guarantee that much.

+[What about Chrome and Edge?]

+* On the [GAN Paint website](http://gandissect.res.ibm.com/ganpaint.html?project=churchoutdoor&layer=layer4), the main image is visibly shaded as the user drags their mouse over it.
+Currently, however, the ganpaint field in Scratch does not do so.
+So, if you have time, this should be implemented in the ganpaint field.
+To accomplish this, you will probably need to add code to the functions "Blockly.FieldGANPaint.prototype.onMouseDown" and "Blockly.FieldGANPaint.prototype.onMouseMove" in the file "scratch-blocks/core/field-ganpaint.js".

-Undo, talk to server, save image, Safari, highlight dragged part of main image, etc.
+Undo, talk to server, save image, Safari (test all browsers), highlight dragged part of main image, etc.